byamashiro/Research_Projects/README.md

   - [x] Bulk speed (7/12/2017)
   - [ ] Temperature
   - [ ] Magnetic field components/absolute value

-- [ ] Push headers to data without forcing pandas names with files that have different header line numbers
-  - [ ] regex? solution to accept only header and data rows
-  - [ ] python solution to differentiate between header and data rows, and commented information

-- [ ] Change 'for' loops into list comprehension

-- [ ] Integrate SOHO data
-  - [ ] SOHO proton flux bins
-  - [ ] Proton flux bin detectors

-- [ ] Dst and Kp data
-  - [ ] Kp data in boxes form
-  - [ ] AE index interchangeable with Dst index
-  - [ ] Gather datasets and plot individually
-  - [ ] Plot both datasets on one axis canvas

-- [ ] Use itertools to sort and group
-  - [ ] Use 'itertools.groupby' to group objects of flare class intensity
-  - [ ] Reached a certain magnitude of proton flux

 - [ ] GOES Event Detector
   - [x] Download data files from web for each year (09/10/2017)